lottieandrews/CS464_Project/tutorial/tutorial.md

 - Use the **`cd`** command again to move into the directory labelled `KeepGoing`.
 Check to make sure you're in the right place and view the contents of the directory.
 - See the directory labelled `EvenFurther`?
 You know the drill.
 - Great!
 There are no more directories in this file path.
 Use the variation of **`cd`** that takes you back to the previous directory.
 Check that it worked.
-- Instead of going back two more times, type use the variation of **`cd`** that takes you right back to your home directory.
+- Instead of going back two more times, use the variation of **`cd`** that takes you right back to your home directory.
 Check that it worked one last time.

 <br/>